inno-robolab/InnoSimulator/Docs/HowToUse.md

 ## Supported Models and Features

 Currently InnoSimulator supports car (Hyundai Santa Fe, Toyota Prius), track (Kamaz 43118) and UAV (DJI M100 and Zilant 15 Vtol) models.
+How use aerial vehicles you can find <a href="https://github.com/InnopolisAero/inno_sim_interface" style="text-decoration: none">here</a>.

 This is the full list of features included in this simulator.
 This list will be updated as new features are added.